Postgraduate Project Management

 - Managing Project and Systematic Risk: recognising and analysing risks and methods for identifying, researching, managing and communicating results of project risks.

-- Systems Fundamentals: provides the methodology for understanding complex systems to enable you to more effectively manage projects with high levels of complexity.
+- Systems Design for Projects: provides the methodology for understanding complex systems to enable you to more effectively manage projects with high levels of complexity.

-- Leadership of Organisations: an interactive course where you consider your own personality style and how this effects how you work with others and teams.
+- Project Leadership and Communications: an interactive course where you consider your own personality style and how this effects how you work with others and teams.
 It also explores the different models of leadership and how to apply them.

 Studying the Graduate Diploma in Applied Project Management takes you deeper into Project Management.
 You will study all of the core courses in the Graduate Certificate in Applied Project Management in the addition to 4 core courses, one of which is a choice between Project Management Controls and Complex Project Management I: